draperlaboratory/hope-tools/README.md

 ## Getting started

+Read the README.md in the policy-engine repository for instructions on how to build and run a program under renode.

 You now have installed a variety of HOPE-related tools, including a custom version of the RISC-V Spike software simulator that has been enhanced with the